maizeismediocre/OverKill-Reloaded/README.md

 things to add:

+change wave progress and boss health text in the hud to say the enemies killed out of the max spawned enemies and the bosses health respectively

 make it so bullets are deleted if they collide with walls or after a 5 second delay